Photo

 • Research: Integrated Pest Management

-• Keynote: Arne Stensvand (NO) - "Non-chemical means to control strawberry powdery mildew"
+• Keynote: Arne Stensvand (NO) et al - "Non-chemical means to control strawberry powdery mildew"

-• Jari Temmermans (BE) - "Can bee-vectored bacteria restore the strawberry flower microbiome and enhance disease resistance in greenhouse cultivation"
+• Jari Temmermans (BE) et al - "Can bee-vectored bacteria restore the strawberry flower microbiome and enhance disease resistance in greenhouse cultivation"

 • Commercialisation: Business & Marketing